ProfileCreator/ProfileCreator/README.md

 `xcodebuild -project ProfileCreator.xcodeproj -scheme ProfileCreator -configuration Debug`

 This will compile the application and output the result in the DerivedData path as set by your Xcode preferences.
+The default DerivedData location will be `~/Library/Developer/Xcode/DerivedData/`.

 In addition, please take a look at the [ProfileManifests](https://github.com/ProfileCreator/ProfileManifests) project which supplies ProfileCreator with its payloads is very much active!